jeff4/bionotes.github.io/_comp/javascript.md

 * In ES6, if one wants to define a field on a class instance, it must be done *inside the **constructor** function* or within one of the class methods.
 	* If one wants to define a *static field* for a class, ES6 only lets that be done *outside the class body*--**after** the class has already been dfined.
 	* Example 9-4 includes examples of both kinds of fields.
+* To see discussion circa early 2020 on syntax standardization, see p.
+422-425.

 ### Example 9-4: A Class for Complex Numbers p.
 425-427
 #### A1: Class declaration using old ES6 syntax
 * Exactly the same as B1 below except it does *not* include as static fields `ZERO`, `ONE`, etc.